Free online Participate Lab — May 11, 2022

 The book explains both program and session crowdsourcing: how to routinely create conference programs that reliably include the right sessions and the session content attendees actually want and need.
 There is some overlap between this book and my earlier book, The Power of Participation.
 But Event Crowdsourcing includes new techniques, plus significantly more critical details and enhancements.
 (The enhancements to my core technique The Three Questions, alone, justify getting this book.)
 If you want to create events that are far more responsive to participant wants and needs than the dominant unconference paradigm — Open Space — this is the book for you!

-I’ve written over five hundred posts on this blog over the last ten years.
+I’ve written over eight hundred posts on this blog over the last fourteen years.
 As they tell you in SEO School, every post has at least one image.
 I often find an appropriate image on the web, but sometimes I feel inspired to create a graphic that fits better.

 In addition, I frequently present at meeting industry events and to clients.
-Good presentation graphics can really help communicate what I’m trying to say, and strengthen my message.
+Good presentation graphics can help communicate what I’m trying to say and strengthen my message.

 Are you also “not a graphics wonk”?